Merge Pipeline, Crate Architecture

 crates/talkbank-transform/tests/

-speaker_id_tests.rs, L2 tests for identify_mapping / apply_mapping
+speaker_id_tests.rs L2 tests for identify_mapping /

-transcript_merge_tests.rs, L2 tests for merge invariants
+transcript_merge_tests.rs L2 tests for merge invariants

 crates/chatter/tests/

-merge_tests.rs, L3 subprocess tests for both new commands
+merge_tests.rs L3 subprocess tests for chatter merge

 Data flow for chatter merge